Artur-T-Malas/book-notes/README.md

 ### For logged in users
 - [ ] add an option to add, edit and remove notes and ratings to books (only verified)
+    * [ ] Modify the `.ejs` template to provide book's ID when rating it from clicking the link on a book page
     * [ ] Show message "Nothing found" if searching didn't find any books
     * [ ] Make the ratings and notes fields disabled until a book is chosen
     * [X] The book title ~~should be choosen either from a filtered drop-down, or be typed in an autocomplete field~~ should be first searched and later selected from a list